vanGoghhh/tp/docs/UserGuide.md

     add can n/Betsy Crowe e/betsycrowe@example.com a/NUS Temasek Hall p/92920033
     t/HR t/OfficeLady exp/5 doa/10-10-20 link/BetsyCrowe.com bl/false sal/3000

 <br>

 ### Adding a job listing: `add job`

-If you are informed of a job opening and you would like to add it in CANdidates, you can add him into the list using the command below.
+If you are informed of a job opening and you would like to add it in CANdidates, you can add it into the list using the command below.

 Format: `add job n/JOB_TITLE c/COMPANY_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS v/VACANCY [t/JOB_DESCRIPTION]… [pr/PRIORITY]`